mikeferguson/ndt_2d/README.md

 <a id="1">[1]</a> Biber, Peter, and Wolfgang Straßer.
 "The normal distributions transform: A new approach to laser scan matching."
 Proceedings 2003 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2003)(Cat.
 No. 03CH37453).
 Vol. 3.
 IEEE, 2003.

+<a id="2">[2]</a> Olson, Edwin B. "Real-time correlative scan matching."
+2009 IEEE International Conference on Robotics and Automation.
+IEEE, 2009.

-<a id="2">[2]</a> Saarinen, Jari, et al. "Normal distributions transform occupancy maps: Application to large-scale online 3D mapping."
+<a id="3">[3]</a> Saarinen, Jari, et al. "Normal distributions transform occupancy maps: Application to large-scale online 3D mapping."
 2013 IEEE international conference on robotics and automation.
 IEEE, 2013.

-<a id="3">[3]</a> Thrun, Burgard and Fox.
+<a id="4">[4]</a> Thrun, Burgard and Fox.
 "Probabilistic Robotics".
 MIT Press, 2005.